On Using Certified Training towards Empirical Robustness: Additional Experimental Results

 The main objective of this work is to demonstrate that certified training techniques can be successfully employed towards empirical robustness, hence beyond their original design goal.
 As part of the provided evidence, section~\ref{sec-co} shows that Exp-IBP and ForwAbs can prevent CO on settings common to the single-step adversarial training literature.
 In order to contextualize their performance for the task, this appendix provides a comparison of the performance of Exp-IBP, MTL-IBP and ForwAbs with ELLE-A~\citep{Rocamora2024}, a state-of-the-art method designed to prevent catastrophic overfitting.

 The experimental setup is the one from figures~\ref{fig-adv-acc-prn18-cifar10}~and~\ref{fig-adv-acc-prn18-svhn-cifar100} (a \texttt{PreActResNet18} trained with a cyclic training schedule).
 As for the certified training techniques, we use N-FGSM as underlying adversarial attack.
-The runtime overhead of ELLE-A, which is slightly smaller than MTL-IBP and Exp-IBP and significantly larger than ForwAbs on an Nvidia GTX 1080Ti GPU, is reported in figure~\ref{fig-runtime-experiment}.
+The runtime overhead of ELLE-A, which is slightly smaller than MTL-IBP and Exp-IBP, and significantly larger than ForwAbs on an Nvidia GTX 1080Ti GPU, is reported in figure~\ref{fig-elle-runtime}.
+While the original work~\citep{Rocamora2024} reports less overhead for ELLE-A, which requires $3$ batched forward passes to compute its regularization term, we found its overhead to be heavily dependent on the GPU model, with newer models leading to a faster execution of the batched forward pass (the original work relies on an Nvidia A100 SXM4 GPU).
 We tuned the ELLE-A hyper-parameter $\lambda_{\text{ELLE}}$, which controls the amount of regularization imposed on a notion of local linearity proposed by the authors, consistently with the way MTL-IBP, Exp-IBP and ForwAbs were tuned for figures~\ref{fig-adv-acc-prn18-cifar10}~and~\ref{fig-adv-acc-prn18-svhn-cifar100}.
 The tuning resulted in the following values: $\lambda_{\text{ELLE}} = 6000$ for CIFAR-10 (which maximizes both the validation PGD-50 and AA accuracy), $\lambda_{\text{ELLE}} = 3000$ for CIFAR-100, and $\lambda_{\text{ELLE}} = 1000$ for SVHN.

 As reported in Figure~\ref{fig-adv-acc-ellea}, ELLE-A prevents CO across all settings.
 Remarkably, on CIFAR-10, certified training techniques match or outperform ELLE-A in AA accuracy for $\epsilon\geq\nicefrac{20}{255}$, with Exp-IBP outperforming ELLE-A while also producing non-negligible certified robustness via IBP.
 We believe this suggests that verifiability and empirical robustness are not conflicting objectives in this setup.
 Furthermore, ForwAbs performs at least competitively with ELLE-A on all the considered epsilons while reducing its overhead.
 The situation is drastically different on the harder CIFAR-100, where ELLE-A markedly outperforms certified training schemes.
 We speculate the employed network may lack the capacity to sustain tight over-approximations while preserving empirical robustness.
 On SVHN, except MTL-IBP which fails owing to the sensitivity of its loss as discussed in $\S$\ref{sec-co}, all the algorithms attain similar performance profiles, with the most robust algorithm depending on the perturbation radius.
 Figure~\ref{fig-clean-acc-ellea} reports the corresponding clean accuracies: on average ELLE-A has less impact on clean accuracy than certified training schemes, except for SVHN, where expressive losses display larger standard performance, and on CIFAR-10 for $\eps = \nicefrac{24}{255}$, where ForwAbs does.
 In summary of this appendix, we argue that, on easier datasets such as CIFAR-10, certified training techniques such as Exp-IBP and ForwAbs should be considered as strong baselines for CO prevention by the single-step adversarial training community.